December 11, 2018

 Team Profile: David Dimmer

-[This is the first in a series of Fyin.com team member profiles.]
+[This is the first in a series of FYIN team member profiles.]

 When you meet David Dimmer, you notice a few things.
 He’s tall and lanky, folding himself easily into his office chair (on those rare occasions when he sits down).
 David has been known to grow out his hair and then chop it off without a second thought.
 It’s currently fairly short.
-He wears a chunky wedding band that symbolizes his bond with his beautiful, Nigerian-born wife, Tope.
-He’s proud of his wife, who is the Chief of Pediatrics at a local Colorado clinic.
+He tends to focus intently on topics that interest him; what holds his attention on any given day varies widely.

 Simultaneously laid-back and detail-oriented, David can be somewhat enigmatic.
 Just when you think you know what makes him tick, you stumble upon a new detail that throws off your theory.
 For example, David seldom mentions the fact that he knows how to fly a plane.
-Or that he once lived in a building that housed a morgue.
-He can be a bit of an an adrenaline junkie and owns a ski cabin in Winter Park, Colorado.
-He made sure his sons were on skis almost as soon as they could walk (and baby girl is sure to follow soon).
+He can be a bit of an adrenaline junkie and owns a ski cabin in Winter Park, Colorado.
+He made sure his children were on skis almost as soon as they could walk.
 He is drawn to outdoorsy activities and adventure.
-David feels strongly about the need for clean energy and drives a Tesla (his wife drives one, too).
+David feels strongly about the need for clean energy and drives a Tesla.

 While many developers (and in his heart, he still is one) can be significantly introverted, David is cut from a slightly different cloth.
 He has an ease with people, a look-you-in-the-eye sort of engagement that builds trust and engenders confidence.
 He can talk technology at any level, but he’s also comfortable talking about sports, travel, or whatever topic happens to arise.
-He easily builds trust with Fyin.com’s business partners by making sure that his word is always good.
+He easily builds trust with FYIN’s client-partners by making sure that his word is always good.
 Promises do not go unfulfilled.